Welcome to the University of Arizona Family Medicine Residency Program

 Congratulations on the next step of your journey to becoming a family physician!

-Since 1972, the University of Arizona Family Medicine Residency Program has sought to train family physicians who address health disparities in the exam room and in our health system.
+Since 1972, the University of Arizona Family Medicine Residency Program has sought to train family physicians dedicated to addressing health disparities in the exam room, in our health system, and in our communities.

 Guided by our vision of being an innovative, collaborative, and mission-informed residency program, we seek applicants from diverse backgrounds to more closely match the diversity of our patient population and to meet the needs of our community.